-Galleries
+Art Galleries

-Dorothea Thiel Gallery: The Thiel Gallery is located within the Art and Design studio complex (fourth floor, northeast).
+Dorothea Thiel Gallery: The Thiel Gallery is located in room 4338 within the Art and Design studio complex (fourth floor, northeast).
 Recognized by Midwest artists as an excellent exhibition facility, the Gallery showcases six regionally or nationally known artists each year.
 In addition, the Thiel Gallery sponsors the Fall and Spring Biannual Juried Student Art Exhibits.

-Photo-Four Gallery: Located on the fourth floor adjacent to the Thiel Gallery, the Photo-Four Gallery is a unique space designed expressly to exhibit photographic images.
+Photo-Four Gallery: Located in room 4336 on the fourth floor adjacent to the Thiel Gallery, the Photo-Four Gallery is a unique space designed expressly to exhibit photographic images.
 Widely known by regional professional photographers, the Gallery hosts six exhibits annually.